cncf/toc/proposals/incubation/keptn.md

 1. [Kitopi](https://www.kitopi.com/), the world's leading cloud kitchen platform, is using Keptn to evaluate the resilience of their applications.
 Using Keptn quality gates and Prometheus data, their evaluations are running in several nightly runs over 3 chaos stages, summing up in total of over 700 runs as of March 2021.
 Find a reference of Adrian Gonciarz, Lead QA Engineer, [who presented their use case](https://www.youtube.com/watch?t=222&v=m_RVxVQQrHo).

-1. [Intuit](https://www.intuit.com/), a leading provider of financial software in the United States of America, is using Keptin conjunction with other tools in a system called DISTRO to allow for distributed load testing and evaluations thereof.
-The tooling includes Galting, Argo, and Keptn.
+1. [Intuit](https://www.intuit.com/), a leading provider of financial software in the United States of America, is using Keptn in conjunction with other tools in a system called DISTRO to allow for distributed load testing and evaluations thereof.
+The tooling includes Gatling, Argo, and Keptn.
 Sumit Nagal, Principal Engineer, has summarized their application a [blog](https://sumitnagal.medium.com/distributed-load-testing-using-argo-in-kubernetes-distro-132c350f8733) and [presented it in a Keptn user group](https://www.youtube.com/watch?v=Omprl5OFtEw&t=402s)

-1. Raiffeisen
-    - Use Case TBA
+1. [Raiffeisen Software](https://www.r-software.at/) is a leading software manufacturer for financial applications in Europe.
+They are running Keptn quality gates for internet banking, both for their mobile app and desktop applications evaluating 30+ SLIs and SLOs for each release.
+The software quality is evaluated weekly via load tests, and integrated in Jenkins.
-    - Reference TBA
+    - Reference TBA (blog)

 There are many more adopters of Keptn and organizations evaluating the project as well.
 Organizations that agreed to have them listed publicly can be found in the [ADOPTERS.md](https://github.com/keptn/keptn/blob/master/ADOPTERS.md) file which currently lists 10 adopters, while some of these have only consented to sharing their details privately with the TOC, if required.